 Watering

-Mango trees should be watered regularly, especially during the hotter months.
-The soil should be kept moist but not soggy.
+You should water mango trees regularly, especially during the hotter months.
+Keep the soil moist but not soggy.
 If the leaves start to turn yellow, this is a sign that the tree is not getting enough water.

 Fertilizing

-Three times a year, in the spring, summer, and fall, mango trees should be fertilized, experts advise.
+Experts advise fertilizing mango trees three times a year, in the spring, summer, and fall.
 You might use an all-purpose fertilizer or one made especially for fruit trees.
 Follow the instructions on the fertilizer package when applying it.

 Pruning

-Pruning is not necessary for mango trees but can help promote fruit production.
+Pruning is not necessary for mango trees, but it can help promote fruit production.
 If you choose to prune your tree, do so in the late winter or early spring.

 Harvesting Mangoes: